sidisha17/portfolio/README.md

 - B.Sc., Programming and Data Science | Indian Institute of Technology Madras, India (Jan 2021 - May 2024)
 - B.E., Mechanical Engineering | Birla Institute of Technology and Science Pilani, India (Aug 2016 – May 2020)

-## Work Experience
-**Senior Analyst, Product Development @ American Express, India (Aug 2022 – May 2024)**

--	Enhanced an XGBoost-based credit risk model by orchestrating a comprehensive analysis of its effectiveness and collaborating with the Data Science team to refine its predictive logic.
-This initiative directly led to the recovery of $14.7MM by significantly improving default prediction accuracy.
--	Engineered and deployed robust, end-to-end ETL pipelines to construct and enrich training datasets for the updated credit risk model.
-Sourced and integrated data from multiple systems to create novel features, providing the foundational data structure that enabled the model's success.
--	Architected and implemented an automated daily reporting system to continuously monitor live model performance.
-This system provided actionable insights to stakeholders, enabling the proactive identification and rapid mitigation of potential performance degradation or data drift issues.

-**Programmer Analyst, Product Development @ American Express, India (Aug 2020 – Jul 2022)**
--	Led a team of 7 in the successful migration and enhancement of over 300 critical credit decision variables from a legacy Teradata system to a modern Hadoop big data framework.
-This complex initiative culminated in the decommissioning of the legacy infrastructure, achieving $50MM in annual operational cost savings.
--	Spearheaded the end-to-end migration of the mission-critical Merchant Exposure Calculation system to a scalable big data platform, an achievement recognized with the Q2 Star Award.
-The new architecture reduced data processing time by 25% and streamlined a complex codebase, improving system maintainability and future scalability.

 ## Projects
 ### Particle Filter based Tracker for Geospatial Tracking Dataset built using data from Distributed Camera Networks
 -	Engineered a robust Bayesian particle filter to track objects within a challenging real-world geospatial dataset from a distributed camera network, successfully overcoming issues of non-linear motion, sensor noise, and intermittent detections.